Erwin Panofsky: Teaching in United States

 Overwhelmed by his teaching and administrative duties at NYU, Panofsky lamented the lack of time for his own research and the prioritization of monetary concerns over scholarly pursuits.
 He expressed frustration to Margaret Barr about his extensive workload, including organizing syllabi, correcting test papers, and conducting numerous lectures and consultations.
 Although he appreciated Walter Cook's efforts in securing his position, he was critical of Cook's scholarly status and uncomfortable relying on financial support from New York's high society.
 Panofsky's dissatisfaction was further highlighted in a letter to Gertrud Bing, where he criticized the use of his seminar for NYU's publicity without his consent.
-Panofsky's first choice after 1933 was not to settle in America but to secure a position with the Warburg Library in London, which was central to his humanistic scholarship.
+Panofsky's first choice after 1933 was not to settle in America but to secure a position with the Warburg Library in London, which aligned to his humanistic expertise.
 Despite his efforts, those involved with the Library decided to help more disadvantaged exiled scholars.

-His early visits were financially motivated, as his NYU salary sustained his family’s rent in Hamburg—a fact he disclosed to Walter Friedländer.
+His early visits to United States were financially motivated, as his NYU salary sustained his family’s rent in Hamburg.
+He disclosed this reason to Walter Friedländer.
 In a letter to Margaret Barr, he criticized American life as culturally “sterile” and critiqued U.S. academia: while he praised some Princeton graduate students, he derided NYU students as “stupid and ignorant.”
 During his 1934 return to NYU, his lectures were simplified for a paying public audience, leaving him feeling like a “workhorse.”
 NYU and Princeton University collaborated to provide him with paid work for two years.
 Cook secure a two-year Visiting Professorship for Panofsky at NYU in the fall of 1934 with a salary of $6000, while Morey arranged housing and schooling for Panofsky's family in Princeton in exchange for his teaching in the Department of Art and Archaeology.
 By this point, Panofsky had resolved never to return to Germany and was committed to establishing a permanent life in the United States.He finally secured a permanent position at the Institute for Advanced Study (IAS) in April 1935.
 The IAS, founded by Abraham Flexner in 1930, was unique in its mission to emphasize research and advanced teaching without the burden of administrative duties or introductory teaching responsibilities, which aligned with Panofsky's needs.
 Panofsky was recommended for a faculty position by Morey.
-Flexner offered Panofsky a generous salary of $10,000, allowing him to continue his collaboration with Morey at Princeton and utilize Morey's established Index of Christian Art.
+Flexner offered Panofsky a generous salary of $10,000, allowing him to continue his collaboration with Morey at Princeton and utilize Morey's established Index of Christian Art.In 1935, he was awarded Honorary Doctorate by Utrecht University.